starkware-libs/starknet-staking/docs/spec.md

 Update rewards and transfer them to the reward address.
 Return the amount transferred to the reward address.
 #### emits <!-- omit from toc -->
+1. If pool member amount and intent amount are zero: [Delete Pool Member](#delete-pool-member)
 #### errors <!-- omit from toc -->
 1. [POOL\_MEMBER\_DOES\_NOT\_EXIST](#pool_member_does_not_exist)
 2. [POOL\_CLAIM\_REWARDS\_FROM\_UNAUTHORIZED\_ADDRESS](#pool_claim_rewards_from_unauthorized_address)